 Many Elementary Education graduates teach in upper elementary (grades 4-8) or middle school (grades 7-8).
-The following option areas provide candidates with a greater depth of knowledge than can be attained within a broadfield Elementary Education Major alone.
-To increase their hiring options, the Education Department strongly recommends that all Elementary Education majors complete either a Minor which leads to licensure in Montana (see pages 111-114), the Early Childhood Education Minor (page 92), or one of the Middle School Option Areas listed below.
+The following Option Areas provide candidates with a greater depth of knowledge than can be attained within a broadfield Elementary Education Major alone.
+To increase their hiring options, the Education Department strongly recommends that all Elementary Education majors complete either an additional Major or a Minor which leads to licensure in Montana (pages 131-134), the Early Childhood Education Minor (page 113), or one of the Middle School Option Areas listed below.
 These Option Areas do not lead to licensure, and must be taken in conjunction with the Elementary Education Major.